anoma/juvix-docs/docs/reference/language/functions.md

 --8<-- "docs/reference/language/functions.juvix:add"
 ```

-It there is only one clause with no patterns, then the pipe `|` must be omitted:
+If there is only one clause with no patterns, then the pipe `|` must be omitted:

 ```juvix
 --8<-- "docs/reference/language/functions.juvix:shortDefinitions"